-A fibrillated fibre or microfibre cloth, lightly moistened with water, available from Volvo dealers, is recommended for cleaning interior parts and surfaces.
+A fibrillated fibre or microfibre cloth, lightly moistened with water, available from a Volvo dealer, is recommended for cleaning interior parts and surfaces.

 Do not scrape or rub stains.
 Never use strong stain removers.
 A special cleaning agent available from Volvo dealers can be used for more difficult cleaning.